DerKnob/BandsInTownSharp/readme.md

 # BandsInTownSharp

-A simple implementation of the Bands In Town v.3 API.
+A simple implementation of the BandsInTown (BIT) v.3 API.

+Some information
-The response is JSON.
+- The BIT response is in the JSON format
+- Solution is build with .Net 4.6.1
+- I included a test progam with a simple UI

-Unfortunately the Bands In Town team removed some functions from the v.3 API, such as requesting events by location.
+Unfortunately, the BandsInTown team removed some functions from the v.3 API, such as requesting events by location.
 I'm in touch with the support and they have plans to add this in future again.